Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity: Thermodynamics

-The behaviour of Gibb's free energy with varying horizon radius of $4D$ Hayward-EGB black holes has been depicted in Fig. \ref{fig:Bf1}.
+We plot the behavior of Gibb's free energy with the varying horizon radius of $4D$ nonsingular EGB black holes in Figure~\ref{fig:Bf1}.
 It is well known that the regions of parametric space with negative Gibb's free energy are preferable because the black holes are globally stable there.
-The Gibb's free energy behaviour analysis of $4D$ Hayward-EGB black holes lead us to find that the black holes with a smaller horizon radius with $F_+<0$ are globally stable, whereas those with larger horizon radius having positive Gibb's ($F_+>0$) free energy are globally unstable.
-It is noteworthy that the black holes with a larger value of Gauss-Bonnet coupling constant $\alpha $ or magnetic monopole charge $g$ have a larger region of global stability.
+Gibb's free energy behavior analysis of $4D$ nonsingular EGB black holes reveals that the black holes with a smaller horizon radius with $F_+<0$ are globally stable, whereas those with a larger horizon radius have positive Gibb's ($F_+>0$) free energy and are globally unstable.
+It is noteworthy that the black holes with a more considerable value of Gauss--Bonnet coupling constant $\alpha $ or magnetic monopole charge $g$ have a broader region of global stability.
+Comparing $4D$ nonsingular black holes with the $5D$ case~\cite{Kumar:2020bqf}, we find that the $4D$ nonsingular black holes are globally stable at a larger horizon radius.

-\subsection{Black hole remnant}
+\subsection{Black Hole Remnant}

-The black hole undergoing the Hawking evaporation results in either an absolutely stable or a long-lived localized stage, which is known as black hole remnant.
-The candidature of black hole remnant as a source of dark matter \cite{rem} made the study of the black hole remnant very interesting as well as important.
-To analyse the emitted feature of $4D$ Hayward-EGB black holes we plot the metric function (\ref{fr}) vs varying radius of the extremal $4D$ Hayward-EGB black hole in Fig. \ref{fig:f3}.
-The numerical analysis of $f^{\prime}(r)|_{r=r_E} = 0$ leads us to find a minimum allowed value, $M_0$ (remnant mass), of black hole mass with corresponding horizon radius $r_0$ (remnant size), for the existence of black hole solution such that for $M<M_0$, no black hole solution does exist.
-The numerical results of remnant mass ($M_0$) and remnant size ($r_0$) tabulated in Table. \ref{tr2} lead us to conclude that the values of $M_0$ and $r_0$ increase with $\alpha$ and $g$.
+The Hawking evaporation results in either a stable or a long-lived localized stage, known as a black hole remnant.
+The possibility of the black hole remnant as a source of dark matter~\cite{MacGibbon:1987my} made the study of the black hole remnant fascinating and important.
+To analyze the emitted feature of $4D$ nonsingular EGB black holes, we plot the metric function (\ref{fr}) vs. varying radius of the extremal $4D$ nonsingular EGB black hole in Figure~\ref{fig:f3}.
+The numerical analysis of $f^{\prime}(r)|_{r=r_E} = 0$ leads us to find a minimum allowed value, $M_0$ (remnant mass), of black hole mass with corresponding horizon radius $r_0$ (remnant size), for the existence of the black hole solution such that for $M<M_0$, no black hole solution exists.
+The numerical results of remnant mass ($M_0$) and remnant size ($r_0$) tabulated in Table~\ref{tr2} lead us to conclude that the values of $M_0$ and $r_0$ increase with $\alpha$ and $g$.
+It turns out that the $4D$ nonsingular EGB black holes have greater remnant mass when compared with nonsingular $5D$ EGB black holes~\cite{Kumar:2020bqf} remnant mass.
+Hence, the remnant size in the $4D$ case is also larger.